idealre/idealre/README.md

-- 👋 Hi, I’m @idealre, a full stack developer
+- 👋 Hi, I’m @idealre, a full stack developer.
-- 👀 I’m interested in Javascript
+- 👀 I’m interested in Javascript.
-- 🌱 I’m currently learning Rust
+- 🌱 I’m currently learning Rust.
+- 🐷 I like dancing and swimming.